-It is within this context that the Revenue Policy and Statement is formulated to form part of the Operational Plan for the 2018/2019 Financial Year.
+It is within this context that the Revenue Policy and Statement is formulated to be part of the Operational Plan for the 2019/20 Financial Year.

 Revenue Policy Statement

 It is a requirement of Section 405(2) of the Local Government Act 1993 to incorporate in Council's Operational Plan a Revenue Policy.